openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 You can find out how to check the firmware on the pumps at [OpenAPS docs](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/pump.html#how-to-check-pump-firmware-check-for-absence-of-pc-connect) or [LoopDocs](https://loopkit.github.io/loopdocs/build/step3/#medtronic-pump-firmware).

 ## Hardware and software requirements
 - **Phone:** The Medtronic driver should work with any android phone that supports Bluetooth connections. **IMPORTANT: Phone manufacturers Bluetooth implementations can vary so how each phone model behaves can vary.
 For example, some phones will handle enabling/disabling Bluetooth differently.
-This can impact the user experience when AndroidAPS needs to reconnect to your Rileylink type device.**
+This can impact the user experience when AAPS needs to reconnect to your Rileylink type device.**
 - **RileyLink Compatible Device:** Android phones cannot communicate to Medtronic pumps without a seperate device to handle communications.
 This device will link with your phone via Bluetooth and with your pump via a compatible radio connection.
 The first such device was called a Rileylink but a number of other options are now available which can offer additional functionality.

     - Rileylink available at [getrileylink.org](https://getrileylink.org/product/rileylink916)